hsf-training/hsf-training-cicd/_episodes/05-understanding-yaml-and-ci.md

 ~~~
 {: .language-yaml}

+> ## Parallel or Serial Execution?
+>
+> Note that by default, all jobs you define run in parallel.
+If you want them to run in serial, or a mix of parallel and serial, or as a directed acyclic graph, we'll cover this in a later section.
+{: .callout}

 What can you not use as job names?
 There are a few reserved keywords (because these are used as global parameters for configuration, in addition to being job-specific parameters):

 - `default`